Prince of Persia: The Sands of Time (film)

-The film premiered in London on May 9, 2010, and was released theatrically in the United States on May 28, by Walt Disney Studios Motion Pictures.
-It received mixed reviews from critics, who shared the consensus that the film was an improvement over previous video game adaptations and gave praise to the score, action scenes, humor, and the acting performances, while showing negative attention towards the screenplay, whitewashing of the cast, and departure from the source material.
-It grossed over $336.4 million against a production budget of $150–200 million, and was the highest-grossing video game film adaptation until it was surpassed by Warcraft in 2016.
+Prince of Persia: The Sands of Time premiered in London on May 9, 2010, and was released theatrically in the United Kingdom on May 21 and the United States on May 28 by Walt Disney Studios Motion Pictures.
+The film received mixed reviews from critics and had grossed over $336.4 million on a production budget of $150–200 million, and was the highest-grossing video game film adaptation until it was surpassed by Warcraft in 2016.

 Plot

 Dastan, a street urchin in Persia, is adopted by King Sharaman after showing courage.
 Fifteen years later, the king's brother Nizam relays evidence to the princes—Dastan, along with the king's biological sons Tus and Garsiv—that the holy city of Alamut is forging weapons for Persia's enemies.
 Tus directs the Persian army to capture Alamut.
-During the attack, Dastan defeats a royal guard and takes from him a sacred dagger.
+During the attack, Dastan defeats a royal guard and obtains a sacred dagger from him.

-Alamut falls to the Persians, but Princess Tamina denies that the city has any weapon forges.
+Alamut falls to the Persians, but Tamina, the Princess of Alamut, denies that the city has any weapon forges.
 Tus asks her to marry him to unite the two nations, and she only accepts after seeing the dagger in Dastan's possession.
 At their celebratory banquet, Tus has Dastan give their father an embroidered robe.
 However, the robe is poisoned, fatally burning Sharaman.
 Garsiv accuses Dastan of the king's murder.
-Dastan escapes with Tamina, and Tus is appointed king and a bounty on Dastan’s head is set.
+Dastan escapes with Tamina, and Tus is appointed king and a bounty on Dastan's head is set.

-While in hiding, Tamina attempts to kill Dastan and steal the dagger, and in the struggle Dastan discovers the dagger enables the wielder to travel back in time.
+While in hiding, Tamina attempts to kill Dastan and steal the dagger, and in the struggle, Dastan discovers the dagger enables the wielder to travel back in time.
 Believing Tus invaded Alamut for the dagger, Dastan decides to confront his brother.
 On the way, the two are captured by merchant-bandits led by Sheik Amar who seeks the reward money, but they manage to escape.
 After arriving in Avrat, Dastan tries to convince Nizam of his innocence.
 Seeing burns on Nizam's hands, Dastan realizes that Nizam orchestrated the king's murder.
 Dastan is forced to escape once again.
 Nizam sends a group of covert warriors, the Hassansins, to kill Dastan and find the dagger.